swarup260/Learning_Algorithms/docs/Dictionary.md

-Hello Everyone, this is part 10 in the series of blogs about data structures and algorithms in JavaScript.
-In this blog, I will cover the Dictionary Data Structure.

 # What is a Dictionary?

 > *A dictionary is a general-purpose data structure for storing a group of objects.
 A dictionary has a set of keys and each key has a single associated value.* - *[Wikibooks](https://en.wikibooks.org/wiki/A-level_Computing/AQA/Paper_1/Fundamentals_of_data_structures/Dictionaries#:~:text=A%20dictionary%20is%20a%20general,has%20a%20single%20associated%20value.&text=Different%20languages%20enforce%20different%20type,often%20implemented%20as%20hash%20tables.)*